 Most providers will include exclusions in their policies to mitigate risk.
 These are certain circumstances under which the insurance plan will not pay out to your beneficiaries.
-They vary by plan, but usually include suicide, war, fraud, illegal activity, and drug use.
+They vary by plan but usually include suicide, war, fraud, illegal activity, and drug use.

 It is up to you.
 You can choose to have your beneficiary paid in a lump-sum or to have your policy paid out in the form of regular income.

 This depends.
 Unless you've specifically requested it as part of your policy, then the funds won't be initially available to your loved ones.
-This is due to payouts being delayed by questions around the cause of death, and other times insurance providers are too slow to send payments before a funeral is organised.
+This is due to payouts being delayed by questions about the cause of death, and other times insurance providers are too slow to send payments before a funeral is organised.

 You're likely to encounter these three terms when getting a life insurance policy, so here's a helpful summary of what they mean:

-Unfortunately you cannot get an accurate life insurance quote without providing some personal information.
+Unfortunately, you cannot get an accurate life insurance quote without providing some personal information.